ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood.md

   ood_remove_path
   ood_list_path
 ```

-The scripts are self explanatory and will prompt you to add or remove paths to the Files pull-down menue, as well as the left pane when the file manager is opened.
+When you run `ood_add_path` from a shell command line, it will prompt you to add one path at a time, until you type 'n' to discontinue.
+All the paths added by you will be shown in the OOD pull-down menu for the file manager, as well as the left pane when the file manager is opened.

+`ood_remove_path` allows you to remove any of the paths added by you and `ood_list_path` will list all the paths added by you.

 ## Shell